Journal of Zoology

 © The Zoological Society of London

-Edited By: Nigel Bennett (Editor-in-Chief), Matt Hayward, Andrew Kitchener, Rob Knell, Mark-Oliver Roedel, Jean-Nicolas Volff, Jane Waterman.
-Reviews Editor: Steven Le Comber
+Edited By: Nigel Bennett (Editor-in-Chief), Matt Hayward, Andrew Kitchener, Mark-Oliver Roedel, Jean-Nicolas Volff, Gabriele Uhl.
+Reviews Editor: Trish Fleming

 Impact Factor: 1.883